The Allen Thomas Group Independent Insurance Agency

 Still, it would be wiser to include them in the policy despite legal exemptions in some cases.

-Disability benefits typically provide further financial assistance for employees who cannot work due to their job-related injury or illness.
 Death benefits provide monetary compensation to the employee’s family in case of the employee’s death due to work-related incidents.
-Liability insurance coverage protects the employer from legal claims made by employees for injuries caused by the employer’s negligence.

 For instance, if your business is in an industry that involves significant physical labor, such as construction or manufacturing, you might want to consider disability benefits in your policy.